 Date of Issuance or Issuance Date means the date a Determination of Applicability, Order of Resource Area Delineation, or Order of Conditions is mailed, as evidence by the postmark, or the date it is hand delivered.

+Degraded means the absence of topsoil.

 Department means the Massachusetts Department of Environmental Protection.

 Determination of Applicability means a written finding by the Committee in response to a Request for Determination of Applicability as to whether land, or work that may affect a Bylaw Resource Area, is subject to regulation under the Bylaw.
 The Determination of Applicability may also be used to identify the scope of analysis in Riverfront Area under the Bylaw.

+Development means the modification of land to accommodate a new or expansion of use, usually involving construction.

+Drainage Channel means any manmade water diversions (see 310 CMR 10.58(2)(a)(1)(g)).

+Drought means a period of abnormally dry weather long enough to cause a serious hydrological imbalance.
+Extended Drought shall mean those periods in specific geographical locations determined to be at the ‘Advisory’ or more severe drought level by the Massachusetts Drought Management Task Force or its successor pursuant to the Massachusetts Drought Management Plan.

+Erosion means the detachment or movement of soil, sediment, or rock fragments o by the action of water, wind, ice, gravity, or vehicle traffic and the subsequent detachment and transportation of soil particles.

-Erosion and Sedimentation Control is a Bylaw Interest and Value that means the prevention or reduction of the detachment or movement of soil, sediment, or rock fragments by the action of water, wind, ice, and/or gravity and the prevention or reduction of the collection or concentration of soil, sediment, or rock fragments by the action of water, wind, ice, and/or gravity.
+Erosion and Sedimentation Control is a Bylaw Interest and Value that means the prevention or reduction of the detachment or movement of soil, sediment, or rock fragments by the action of water, wind, ice, gravity, or vehicle traffic and the prevention or reduction of the collection or concentration of soil, sediment, or rock fragments by the action of water, wind, ice, gravity, or vehicle traffic.

 Extension Permit means a written extension of the expiration date of an Order of Resource Area Delineation or Order of Conditions.

 Extensively Altered Area means an area that has been so extensively altered by human activity that its important wildlife habitat functions have effectively been eliminated.
 Extensively Altered Areas include mowed lawns, landscaped areas, and gardens; parking lots and other paved areas; roads to limit of shoulder; railroad tracks to limit of ballast; cemeteries and golf courses to limit of maintenance; and areas with a gravel surface that lack a natural vegetation community.
 Such areas that are lawfully existing and maintained as such since that time are not important to the preservation or protection of wildlife habitat.

-Fisheries is a Bylaw Interest and Value which means all species of fresh water finfish and shellfish, including the nutrient sources and the habitat in which they live for all or part of their life cycle.
+Extent Practicable shall mean that an applicant has made all reasonable efforts to meet a standard(s), including evaluation of alternative designs and locations, as determined by the Committee.Fisheries is a Bylaw Interest and Value which means all species of fresh water finfish and shellfish, including the nutrient sources and the habitat in which they live for all or part of their life cycle.
 Protection of fisheries means the protection of the capacity of an area to prevent or reduce contamination or damage to fish and to serve as the habitat or nutrient source for a fishery.

 Flood Control is a Bylaw Interest and Value that means the prevention or reduction of flooding and flood-related damage.